jacob-kang/ObjectDetection_flow/README.md

 There __may__ be misunderstanding or typo or etc.
 _Made by Jacob Jisu Kang._

-Note. this Read me skips some basic knowledges such as Perceptron, FFNN, Backpropagation etc.
+Note.
+In this Read Me, I skip some basic knowledges such as Perceptron, FFNN, Backpropagation etc.

 ---
 In 1989, CNN came out in the world. before CNN, People still made lots of effort to solve object classifcaiton, object detection.